BII-Lab/Yeti-Project/doc/Decentralized-Distributed-DM-System.md

 b.
 File timer initialization

-The configuration file format is as follows ：
+The configuration file format is as follows：

 | **name** | **address** | **point** | **option** |
 | -------- | ----------- | --------- | ---------- |